Managing your Canadian taxes

 You can override the taxes that Shopify sets, but be aware of the following restrictions:

-- Overrides to the Canadian tax rate apply only to the GST rate.
+- Overrides to Canada apply only to the GST in British Columbia, Manitoba, Saskatchewan, and Quebec.

 - Overrides to New Brunswick, Newfoundland and Labrador, Nova Scotia, Ontario, and PEI tax rates apply only to their corresponding HST rates.

-- Overrides to British Columbia, Manitoba, Saskatchewan, and Quebec tax rates apply only to their corresponding PST or QST rates.
+- Overrides to British Columbia, Manitoba, Saskatchewan, and Quebec tax rates apply only to their corresponding PST, RST, or QST rates.

-- Alberta, Northwest Territories, Yukon, and Nunavut tax rates can't use overrides.
+- Alberta, Northwest Territories, Yukon, and Nunavut have no tax, so overrides can't be applied to those regions.

 Overrides are also affected by your registrations:

-- For overrides to apply to Canada and HST province rates, you need to enter your Canadian GST account.
+- For overrides to apply to Canada GST, you need to add your Canadian GST account.

-- For overrides to apply to the Manitoba PST rate, you need to enter your Manitoba account.
+- For overrides to apply to the Manitoba RST rate, you need to add your Manitoba account.

-- For overrides to apply to the British Columbia PST rate, you need to enter your British Columbia account.
+- For overrides to apply to the British Columbia PST rate, you need to add your British Columbia account.

-- For overrides to apply to the Saskatchewan PST rate, you need to enter your Saskatchewan account.
+- For overrides to apply to the Saskatchewan PST rate, you need to add your Saskatchewan account.

-- For overrides to apply to the Quebec QST rate, you need to enter your Quebec account.
+- For overrides to apply to the Quebec QST rate, you need to add your Quebec account.

 Sometimes the default tax rates don't apply to certain products.
 For example, certain types of children's clothing might be exempt from tax or have a lower tax rate.
 If the default rates don't apply, then you need to create an override.